Skip to main content

 Language of consultations: Polish, English

-Characteristic of the projects and research in which the PhD student is to be subsumed, including the expected practical and theoretical competencies of the PhD student:
+Characteristics of the projects and research in which the PhD student is to be subsumed, including the expected practical and theoretical competencies of the PhD student:

-Characteristic of didactic cooperation between the supervisor and the PhD student:
+Characteristics of didactic cooperation between the supervisor and the PhD student:

 Contact